mlliarm/fractals/README.md

 ## Link to the html knitted report

 So, I've just learned how to use `knitr`, and this small project is just testing it out.
-You can check the R markdown file(s) which produced the GIFs at the end (or [here](https://github.com/mlliarm/fractals/blob/master/Fractals2.Rmd), if you're in a hurry).
+You can check the R markdown files which produced the GIFs at the end (or [here](https://github.com/mlliarm/fractals/blob/master/Fractals2.Rmd) and [here](https://github.com/mlliarm/fractals/blob/master/Fractals3.Rmd), if you're in a hurry).

 Besides producing the images it also creates a cool report in html format.